BofangJia/BofangJia/README.md

 ### 🌱🌱 I am an undergraduate student in the Department of Automation of Southwest University.
 Here I will update some relevant materials I have learned, including the content involved in the training program of the Department of Automation of Southwest University and the relevant content involved in the EECS (Electrical Engineering and Computer Sciences) major.
 I hope to make a completely open source knowledge base for other friends' reference.
 ### 😄😄 I am also full of great interest in studying for a PhD, so I will also include some knowledge of relevant scientific research papers and codes.
 ### 📫📫 Please contact me at bfia1010@gmail.com /1539720586@qq.com if my content is in error or infringes upon your work.

+### ⚡⚡ At the same time, I am also very interested in the Chinese debate competition

+### Champion of the College of Computer and Information Science Freshman Debate Competition in 2021, the best debater
+### Champion of Southwest University Debate Competition in 2022
+### Champion of the 21st grade freshmen debate Competition of Southwest University in 2022
+### 2023 Southwest University School debate competition runner-up
 <!--
 **BofangJia/BofangJia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.